Nevena1997/GraalVM/README.md

 ## How to contribute to GraalVM?

 When you solve some issue or make a contribution that you want to share, you should find the appropriate way to contribute to GraalVM.
 Read about common ways to collaborate on GraalVM [here](https://www.graalvm.org/community/contributors/).
-If you choose to propose changes with pull requests, learn more about the GitHub pull requests [here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).
+If you want to propose changes with pull requests, learn more about the GitHub pull requests [here](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests).